JasherIO/jasher.io-remix-netlify/data/posts/2018-08-29-rival-series-hosts-play-ins-saturday-sunday.md

 ---
 title: Rival Series Holds Play-Ins This Weekend
-descripton: Teams from Europe and North America have battled over the past month for 128 spots for this weekend's play-ins.
+description: Teams from Europe and North America have battled over the past month for 128 spots for this weekend's play-ins.
 4 teams in Europe and 6 teams in North America have a chance at qualifying for Rival Series.
 date: 2018-08-29
 category: This Week in Rocket League
 keywords: